woossi0/suite/docs/usermanual/source/dataadmin/pgGettingStarted/raster2pgsql.rst

    for %%f in (*.sql) do psql -d <DATABASE> -f %%f

 Run this batch file to load all the selected raster files into the database.

+.. note:: If you are running the Boundless Suite virtual machine on Windows, connect to the virtual machine and follow the Bash instructions.

 Bash
 ~~~~